On the coproduct in affine Schubert calculus: Introduction

-In Section~\ref{sec:cohom}, the proofs for cohomology are indicated.
-In Section~\ref{sec:examples}, we give examples of our formula in classical type.
-In particular, we prove (Theorem \ref{T:monomialpositive}) that the affine Schubert polynomials \cite{Lee} are monomial positive, and we explain how the Billey--Haiman formula \cite{BH} for type $C$ or $D$ Schubert polynomials (see also \cite{IMN}) is a consequence of our coproduct formula.
+There is a long tradition of combinatorial formulae for Schubert classes in cohomology and $K$-theory using reduced factorizations or Hecke factorizations, dating at least back to \cite{LS:doubleSchub}, see also the references in Section~\ref{sec:examples}.
+In particular, \cite{BJS} gives a formula for Schubert polynomials using reduced factorizations and \cite{Lam:affstan} gives a formula for affine Stanley symmetric functions using cyclically decreasing reduced factorizations.
+In Section~\ref{sec:examples} we combine these formulae with our Theorem~\ref{T:main} to prove (Theorem \ref{T:monomialpositive}) that the affine Schubert polynomials \cite{Lee} are monomial positive.
+We explain how the Billey--Haiman formula \cite{BH} for type $C$ or $D$ Schubert polynomials (see also \cite{IMN}) is a consequence of our coproduct formula.

-By taking an appropriate limit, the coproduct formula for backstable (double) Schubert polynomials \cite{LLS} can be deduced from Theorem \ref{T:main}.
+By taking an appropriate limit (see Section~\ref{sec:examples}), the coproduct formula for backstable (double) Schubert polynomials \cite{LLS} can be deduced from Theorem \ref{T:main}.
 Whereas the proofs in \cite{LLS} are essentially combinatorial, the present work relies heavily on equivariant localization and the nilHecke algebra.